Skip to content

 Yes-no questions are answered with ya ('yes') and no ('no').

-tu vide mi, he? – Do you see me?
+tu visi mi, he? – Do you see me?

 Negative questions are answered so that ya and no apply to the verb, not the whole question.

-tu no vide mi, he? – Don't you see me?
+tu no visi mi, he? – Don't you see me?

 Alternative questions